Champaign DUI Defense Lawyers

 • Local resources: We have practiced law in the greater Champaign area for decades.
 As such, we know the system well and have access to resources at the local level that can help you when you need it most.
 Our firm is prepared to take on complex cases and mobilize our resources whenever necessary.

-• Proven results: Our clients include individuals accused of many different accidents and crimes.
-We have a proven history of getting such cases settled with reduced charges or dismissed completely.
+• Proven results: Our clients include individuals accused of many accidents and crimes.
+We have a proven history of settling such cases with reduced charges or completely dismissed.
 Scroll through our results page to learn more about our legal victories.

 • Ready for Anything: We have handled cases from drug trafficking conspiracies to death-penalty murder cases.
 Our firm’s diverse range of work makes us well-equipped to deal with any level of DUI case, regardless of size or scope.